tjsturos/qtools-bootstrap/README.md

 4. Build the bootstrap node.
 5. Set up a cron job for the current user to check for updates every 10 minutes.
 6. Perform necessary configurations and start the bootstrap client service.
+7. Set up auto-completion for the `manage-bootstrap` command.

 This process will prompt for sudo privileges when needed, ensuring all files are placed in the correct user's home directory and the cron job is set up for the appropriate user.